GuidesCustomer research

 The ultimate guide to developing a customer research plan

 Whether your business is large or small, understanding your customers is key to driving growth and creating a more personalized consumer experience.
-This is where a customer research plan can be beneficial.
+This is where a plan can be beneficial.

 A customer research plan helps you to better understand not only what your customers want but how they use your product or service and how they feel about the level of service you provide.